-- 3.181 At present although there are four swimming pool sites in Rutland there is only one public pool, at Catmose with good pay and play access, primary school use, and a learn to swim programme.
+- 3.169 At present although there are four swimming pool sites in Rutland there is only one public pool, at Catmose with good pay and play access, primary school use, and a learn to swim programme.
 Although the new pool at Uppingham has a long term community use commitment and therefore this pool should be "secure", its actual availability for community use is relatively limited.
 For example, the pay and play swimming times are short and not timed so that they are attractive or appropriate for young people to swim on a casual basis.
-The pools at Oakham school and Barnsdale have no formal community use agreements, have effectively no play and play or learn to swim opportunities, and potentially could be closed with little notice. - 3.182 Therefore although the modelling suggests that there is a significant over supply of pool space in total, and that this will not be used up by 2036 through either the housing growth nor increase in participation rates, in practice the swimming availability for residents in Rutland is more limited and the only fully accessible pool at this time is at Catmose.

-- 3.183 With the existing limitations on access to the other pools in Rutland, there is a clear need to retain public provision. - 3.184 In relation to competitive swimming training opportunities, the 4 lane pool at Oakham School is not ideal and the local swimming club (Melton and Mowbray) are keen to see the development of a 25 m x 6 lane pool.
+The pools at Oakham School and Barnsdale have no formal community use agreements, and no play and play or learn to swim opportunities. - 3.170 Therefore although the modelling suggests that there is a significant over supply of pool space in total, and that this will not be used up by 2036 through either the housing growth nor increase in participation rates, in practice the swimming availability for residents in Rutland is limited, and the only fully accessible pool at this time is at Catmose. - 3.171 With the existing limitations on access to the other pools in Rutland, there is a clear need to retain public provision. - 3.172 In relation to competitive swimming training opportunities, the 4 lane pool at Oakham School is not ideal and the local swimming club (Melton and Mowbray) are keen to see the development of a 25 m x 6 lane pool.
 However much of Rutland is within a 30 minute drive of the Corby International Pool which hosts swimming training and competitions.